Quantum-inspired secure wireless communication protocol under spatial and local Gaussian noise assumptions: Mathematical structure

+Before proceeding to our protocol, we discuss the mathematical structure of our model when Alice independently generates her random variables $A_i$ subject to the standard Gaussian distribution.
+That is, we discuss how to simplify Eve's knowledge for $B$ in this setting.
+Then, we discuss how to estimate the distribution of the variable describing Eve's knowledge for $B$.
+For this aim, since the variables $A_i$, $Y_i$, $X_{1,i}$, and $X_{2,i}$ are independent, we consider the single-system description as follows.

-\begin{thm}\Label{T2X} Assume the models \eqref{4-24-1X} and \eqref{4-24-2X}.
-Also, we assume that the random variables $X_1$, $X_2$, and $A$ are independent standard Gaussian random variables and $Y$ is an independent variable with average $0$.
-Then, we have the following relation
+In this section, we assume the models \eqref{4-24-1G} and \eqref{4-24-2G}, in which the random variables $A$, $X_1$, and $X_2$ are independent standard Gaussian random variables and $Y$ is an independent variable with average $0$.
+In this subsection, we introduce variables $E',E'',A^c,U$.
+When we employ the multiple-system description like \eqref{4-24-1X} and \eqref{4-24-2X}, these variables with $i$-th transmission are written to be $E_i',E_i'',A^c_i,U_i$.
+The variables are summarized in Table \ref{TF3}.

+When we discuss the cumulative distribution function of a real valued variable $X$, we denote it by $F_X$ and treat it.
+In fact, under the condition $Y=y$, we denote the cumulant distribution function of $X$ by $F_{X|Y=y}$.
+In the following discussion, $\Phi_v$ expresses the cumulant distribution function of Gaussian variable with variance $v$.
+Firstly, we prepare the following theorem.